Fredericksburg: New Hotel, Historic Building Renovations Proposed for Main Street

 by Edmond Ortiz

 Fredericksburg (Gillespie County)–A business partnership involving one of Fredericksburg’s most well-known families plans to build a multi-story hotel on East Main Street in the city’s historic district.

 The Planning and Zoning Commission on Aug.
 7 recommended approval of a conditional use permit for Albert Hotel, which would be located in the 200 block of East Main, just east of Texas Highway 16.

 Keidel Family General Partnership, the listed project owner on city documents, also plans to repurpose four nearby historic buildings and construct a parking garage, with all of these structures tying into the new hotel.
 Austin-based Pipkin Investments represents project ownership.

 The hotel is named after Dr. Albert Keidel, who practice medicine and lived with his family in a two-story Victorian-style home he had built in the 1880s on the same block that is part of the development.

-The City Council will consider final approval of the project Aug.
+The City Council followed up with unanimous final approval of the project Aug.
 19.

 The blue indicates the properties that the Albert Hotel construction and historic building renovations will affect.
 Image: Clayton and Little Architects

 According to a site plan on file with the city, two stories of the front of Albert Hotel would face Main Street, tucked between the existing Vaudeville store building and the Talk of the Town/former White Elephant Saloon building.